First Foundation Inc. (NASDAQ:FFWM) Chairman Ulrich E. Keller, Jr. Sells 5,000 Shares

-First Foundation Inc. (NASDAQ:FFWM) Chairman Ulrich E. Keller, Jr. sold 5,000 shares of the firm’s stock in a transaction that occurred on Thursday, September 2nd.
-The shares were sold at an average price of $23.94, for a total transaction of $119,700.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+First Foundation Inc. (NASDAQ:FFWM) Chairman Ulrich E. Keller, Jr. sold 5,000 shares of the business’s stock in a transaction dated Thursday, September 9th.
+The stock was sold at an average price of $24.53, for a total transaction of $122,650.00.
+Following the completion of the sale, the chairman now owns 25,687 shares in the company, valued at $630,102.11.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.

 Ulrich E. Keller, Jr. also recently made the following trade(s):

-The company also recently disclosed a quarterly dividend, which was paid on Friday, August 20th.
+The company also recently declared a quarterly dividend, which was paid on Friday, August 20th.
 Investors of record on Monday, August 9th were paid a $0.09 dividend.
-This represents a $0.36 dividend on an annualized basis and a yield of 1.50%.
-The ex-dividend date was Friday, August 6th.
-First Foundation’s dividend payout ratio is 19.15%.
+The ex-dividend date of this dividend was Friday, August 6th.
+This represents a $0.36 annualized dividend and a dividend yield of 1.47%.
+First Foundation’s payout ratio is 19.15%.

-FFWM has been the topic of several analyst reports.
-Zacks Investment Research lowered shares of First Foundation from a “buy” rating to a “hold” rating in a research note on Wednesday, June 2nd.
-B. Riley raised their price objective on shares of First Foundation from $30.00 to $33.00 and gave the company a “buy” rating in a research note on Wednesday, July 28th.
-One investment analyst has rated the stock with a hold rating and three have assigned a buy rating to the stock.
-According to MarketBeat.com, First Foundation has a consensus rating of “Buy” and an average target price of $25.50.
+Several analysts have issued reports on FFWM shares.
+B. Riley boosted their price objective on First Foundation from $30.00 to $33.00 and gave the stock a “buy” rating in a report on Wednesday, July 28th.
+Zacks Investment Research cut First Foundation from a “buy” rating to a “hold” rating in a research note on Wednesday, June 2nd.
+One equities research analyst has rated the stock with a hold rating and three have given a buy rating to the stock.
+According to MarketBeat, First Foundation currently has a consensus rating of “Buy” and an average target price of $25.50.

-Several large investors have recently modified their holdings of the business.
-FMR LLC boosted its stake in shares of First Foundation by 11.5% during the 2nd quarter.
-FMR LLC now owns 4,023,376 shares of the bank’s stock valued at $90,566,000 after buying an additional 416,375 shares during the period.
-BlackRock Inc. raised its holdings in shares of First Foundation by 8.8% during the 1st quarter.
-BlackRock Inc. now owns 3,226,372 shares of the bank’s stock valued at $75,692,000 after purchasing an additional 260,361 shares in the last quarter.
-Vanguard Group Inc. raised its holdings in shares of First Foundation by 0.3% during the 2nd quarter.
-Vanguard Group Inc. now owns 1,973,995 shares of the bank’s stock valued at $44,435,000 after purchasing an additional 5,836 shares in the last quarter.
-Russell Investments Group Ltd. raised its holdings in shares of First Foundation by 40.2% during the 2nd quarter.
-Russell Investments Group Ltd. now owns 1,575,364 shares of the bank’s stock valued at $35,459,000 after purchasing an additional 452,017 shares in the last quarter.
-Finally, State Street Corp raised its holdings in shares of First Foundation by 19.8% during the 2nd quarter.
-State Street Corp now owns 1,154,073 shares of the bank’s stock valued at $25,978,000 after purchasing an additional 190,419 shares in the last quarter.
-65.54% of the stock is owned by institutional investors.
+Hedge funds and other institutional investors have recently made changes to their positions in the stock.
+Captrust Financial Advisors grew its stake in shares of First Foundation by 690.6% in the 1st quarter.
+Captrust Financial Advisors now owns 1,178 shares of the bank’s stock valued at $28,000 after buying an additional 1,029 shares in the last quarter.
+Lazard Asset Management LLC grew its stake in shares of First Foundation by 25.1% in the 1st quarter.
+Lazard Asset Management LLC now owns 2,101 shares of the bank’s stock valued at $49,000 after buying an additional 421 shares in the last quarter.
+Advisory Services Network LLC bought a new stake in shares of First Foundation in the 2nd quarter valued at approximately $60,000.
+Meeder Asset Management Inc. bought a new stake in shares of First Foundation in the 1st quarter valued at approximately $76,000.
+Finally, Royal Bank of Canada boosted its position in First Foundation by 218.2% during the first quarter.
+Royal Bank of Canada now owns 5,429 shares of the bank’s stock worth $127,000 after purchasing an additional 3,723 shares during the period.
+65.54% of the stock is owned by institutional investors and hedge funds.

 First Foundation, Inc is a bank holding, which engages in the provision of comprehensive platform of financial services to individuals, businesses, and organizations.
 It operates through the following segments: Banking and Wealth Management.
 The company was founded by John Avak Hakopian and Ulrich Emanuel Keller, Jr.